zztalker/imunify360-doc/docs/whmcs_plugin/README.md

 ###  Add-on Licenses List<sup>WHMCS 7.2.x+</sup>

-You can view list of all product add-on with Provisioning Modules licenses owned by your client at our addon → Licenses List.
+You can view list of all product add-on with <span class="notranslate">Provisioning Modules</span> licenses owned by your client at our addon → <span class="notranslate">Licenses List</span>.

 ![](/images/fig19addonlicenseslist_zoom70.png)
 _Fig 19: Add-on Licenses List._